19balazs86/PlayingWithSignalR/README.md

 ```

 #### UnitTest (non strongly typed Hub)
-- It is still doable to verify the object which you send, just it is not as elegant as the strongly typed version.
+- It is still doable to verify the message which you send, just it is not as elegant as the strongly-typed version.

 ```csharp
 _mockClients.Verify(clients => clients.All, Times.Once);